-30. Risk should be assessed in relation to the customer base, products and services, delivery channels and geographic areas and ratings (e.g. low, medium, high) identified along with assigned actions for each rating type.
+Licensees should document a risk-based approach in their AML/CFT programmes.
+This approach requires an assessment of the risk posed by the nature of the business and the implementation of appropriate mitigation measures, while maintaining an overall effective programme.
+Risk should be assessed in relation to of the customer base, products and services, delivery channels and geographic areas and ratings (e.g. low, medium, high) identified along with assigned actions for each rating types.
 As part of this exercise, licensees should consider risk variables, either singly or in combination, which may increase or decrease the potential risk posed, thus impacting the appropriate level of CDD measures.
 Examples of such variables include:

-a.
-The purpose of an account or relationship.

-b.
-The level of assets to be deposited by a customer or the size of transactions undertaken.c.
+- a.
+The purpose of an account or relationship. - b.
+The level of assets to be deposited by a customer or the size of transactions undertaken. - c.
 The regularity or duration of the business relationship.

-31. While each licensee will determine the number and name of risk categories, the fundamental issue is for the adoption of reasonable criteria for assessing risks.
-In addition to "Red Flags" appended to this Guideline, typologies of money laundering and terrorist financing schemes are available8 to assist in risk categorisation.
+While each licensee will determine the number and name of risk categories, the fundamental issue is for the adoption of reasonable criteria for assessing risks.
+In addition to "Red Flags" appended to this Guideline, typologies of money laundering and terrorist financing schemes are available4 to assist in risk categorisation.